STEP Program Objectives and Updates for the recently completed School Year

 Student teams will have research contests on: “going green”; “saving the planet”; “alternative foods”; and “human responsibility to co-exist with Nature”.

-Student teams’ research projects on companies, organizations and communities featuring:
+Student teams’ research projects on companies, organizations and communities:

 “Green Solutions” startups and companies.